The Buzz On Caffeine

-There are some brands of root beer that are caffeine free, most lemon-lime sodas like Sprite and 7up are caffeine free.
+There are some brands of root beer that are caffeine free, most lemon-lime sodas like Sprite and 7up.
 Find a substitute beverage like water, sugar-free lemonade or fruit drink, or drink a glass of milk (your bones will love it).

-Contrary to popular belief, you cannot become addicted to caffeine, BUT you can develop a caffeine habit that may exhibit short-term symptoms if you stop consuming caffeine suddenly.
-Caffeine is a stimulant that increases anxiety, can cause trouble sleeping (getting to sleep, reduces sleep time and decreases the quality of sleep), can cause heartburn and an upset stomach and since it is a mild diuretic, it can cause you to urinate more often.
+Contrary to popular belief, you cannot become addicted to caffeine, BUT you can develop a habit that may exhibit short-term symptoms if you stop consuming suddenly.
+This substance is a stimulant that increases anxiety, can cause trouble sleeping (getting to sleep, reduces sleep time and decreases the quality of sleep), can cause heartburn and an upset stomach and since it is a mild diuretic, it can cause you to urinate more often.

 Caffeine Content (in mg):